vipulnaik/diet-exercise-health/profile-information/health-profile.md

 I had a wart above my upper lip as a child (I'm not sure exactly what age).
 I had two attempted wart removal procedures, with the second one being successful.

-## Skin

-My skin is on the dry side of the spectrum, so particularly in colder climates, it can get cuts if not adequately cared for.
-I generally apply vaseline lotion to my legs daily and to my hands (just the hands, not the forearms) several times a day.
-With moderate care, I don't have any noticeable skin issues.

 ## Aging